 Hiring Status

-Airlift Northwest - Communications Specialist / Dispatcher has 3 vacancies.
+Airlift Northwest - Communications Specialist / Dispatcher has 8 vacancies.

-The deadline to test for the next hiring cycle is April 28, 2023.
+The deadline to test for the next hiring cycle is March 01, 2024.

 New hires will be employed as Per-Diem employees and will work 30-40 hours per week for the first six months (Estimated training period).
 After the training period, their Per-Diem status will be assessed.
 When an FTE or PT position is available, Per-Diem employees will be given priority consideration.
-Available FTE and PT positions will undergo an interview and performance assessment for those that apply.
+Available FTE and PT positions will undergo an interview and performance assessment for those who apply.

-The deadline to test for the next hiring cycle is April 28th, 2023.
+The deadline to test for the next hiring cycle is February 29, 2024.

-Interviews of candidates will begin in May 18th - 19th 2023.
+Interviews of candidates will begin on March 2024.

 However, if you cannot meet the deadline, please continue to apply, as we are constantly looking to hire potential candidates.